ope Francis authorized the promulgation of the decree

 of nine children, grandmother, widow and

-by a special indulgence of Pius X, without being deprived of her family
+indulgence of Pius X, without being deprived of her family status, died

 She was born December 8, 1862 in San Luis Potosi, Mexico.
 She died March